jbc2212321/kuzu_vector/README.md

 4. The TestAddVectorIndex method attempts to add a vector index separately, but when it is executed, it tells me that the index exists, which makes me very confused

+5. The EmbeddingFunc method converts text into a [] float32 array, with the underlying layer using ollama, which can be easily replaced in the testing environment